 - The surgeon will explain the operation to you.

 - Your child may be given fluids in a drip (intravenous).

 - A nasogastric tube (a tube through the nose to the stomach to keep the stomach empty and prevent vomiting) may be used.

 - Your child will be given pain medicine.

 - Any other treatment needed before the operation will be explained by the doctors and nurses looking after your child.
 You should feel free to ask questions at any time.

 What happens after the operation?

-- Your child is watched hourly for four hours, then as often as is necessary depending on his/her condition
+- Your child is monitored hourly for four hours, then as often as is necessary depending on their condition.

 - Some pain is expected after the operation, but medicines are given to relieve pain and will be explained to you.
-Antibiotics will be continued in the drip if the appendix was ruptured or pus identified in the abdominal cavity
+Antibiotics will be continued in the drip if the appendix was ruptured or there was pus identified in the abdominal cavity.

-- There can be complications secondary to appendicitis including infection within the abdomen which may require additional procedures
+- There can be complications secondary to appendicitis including infection within the abdomen which may require additional antibiotics and/or procedures.

 There are no medically proven ways to prevent appendicitis.